Monday, November 26, 2007

 Pearl Harbor and Ford Island has personal historic significance for Family Greybeard.

-U.S.S.
+My Dad was the second of seven children.
+His only older sibling, a brother, joined the Navy in the late 1930's and was aboard the U.S.S.
 West Virginia on 7 Dec 41.
 When the bombs and torpedoes started to explode, he manned a gun turret and started firing back at the Japanese.
 The order to abandon ship was given when it was obvious the ship was sinking.
 My Uncle G and his shipmates tried to leave the gun turret, and found it jammed.
 Resigned to the fact they were gonna die, they returned to their guns to die shooting.
 Another big explosion shook the ship and the jammed door flung open, allowing these brave guys to escape, jump from the ship, (maybe a life-threatening event on its own!), and swim to safety.

 (Update here-